bradbell/xrst/sphinx/test_out/comment_ch_cmd.rst

 There must be at least one white space character between ``xsrst_comment_ch`` and *ch*.
 Leading and trailing white space around *ch* is ignored.
-There can be only one occurence of this command within a file, it's effect lasts for the entire file, and it must come before the first :ref:`begin_cmd` in the file.
+There can be only one occurrence of this command within a file, it's effect lasts for the entire file, and it must come before the first :ref:`begin_cmd` in the file.